Caution: cover may depict owls smaller than they really are.

 - Ensemble Cast: One would assume the human boy is the main protagonist, but that is certainly not the case here.

-- Fantastic Foxes: Vera, the snow fox, has magical powers, lives for many years, and can transform herself into a nymph and a mermaid (albeit only for a short while).
+- Fantastic Foxes: Vera, the snow fox, has magical powers, lived for many years, and can transform herself into a nymph and a mermaid (albeit only for a short while).

 - Fauns and Satyrs: Matthew is the only one in the Meadow, but he doesn't seem to mind.